Picture of the week (No.34): Tourist attractions in Ho Chi Minh City (Vietnam). Share

 How to get there.
 Vietnam has implemented an electronic visa system.

 Tan Son Nhat International Airport, which serves Ho-Chi Minh City, is the busiest airport in the country.
-It is connected by direct flights to several European cities, such as Paris, London, Frankfurt or Moscow, as well as to many cities in Asia, Australia and the Middle East so that foreign travelers can for instance travel to Saïgon after a stopover in Bangkok international airport or easily combine a trip to Vietnam with a stay in Cambodia or Laos.
+It is connected by direct flights to several European cities, such as Paris, London, Frankfurt or Moscow, as well as to many cities in Asia, Australia and the Middle East.
+Foreign travelers can also travel to Saïgon after a stopover in Bangkok international airport or easily combine a trip to Vietnam with a stay in Cambodia or Laos.

 In the north of the country, Hanoi International Airport is also connected by direct flights to a large number of Asian and other cities, including Paris, London and Moscow in Europe and Sydney in Australia.

-Given the size of the Vietnamese territory, several other Vietnamese cities have an airport that has flights from/to Hanoi, Ho-Chi-Minh City and, sometimes, a few foreign cities.
+Given the size of the Vietnamese territory, several other Vietnamese cities have an airport that has flights from/to Hanoi, Ho-Chi-Minh City and, for some of them, to a few foreign cities.

 The author of the pictures.
 The above pictures belong to Willgoto.